 Get involved on community development volunteering in Liberia program with Go Volunteer Africa and make a meaningful contribution to the under-served communities of Liberia.
 Volunteers will assist in serving on the many Go Volunteer Africa community development projects in Liberia.

-Go Volunteer Africa is looking for volunteers to get involved in our Community Development Initiatives across Liberia.
+Go Volunteer Africa is looking for volunteers to get involved in our community development volunteer projects across Liberia.
 Volunteering in Liberia program offers unique and rewarding volunteer experience, ranging from helping local underprivileged communities to environmental conservation.
-The volunteers in Liberia will work as part of a team dedicated to a particular project pertaining to one of our main program areas: Education, Women Empowerment, Youth Development, and Environmental Conservation.

-As a participant, you will have the opportunity to try different roles and projects, dependent on your interests and skills.
-These volunteer projects in Liberia do not require specialized skills (although these would be an advantage), and volunteers for both short and long-term placements, are accepted all the year round.
+***As a volunteer in Liberia, you will have the opportunity to try different roles and projects, dependent on your interests and skills.
+These volunteering program in Liberia do not require specialized skills (although these would be an advantage), and volunteers for both short and long-term placements, are accepted all the year round.***

 EXTRAS AND SUPPORT

 Liberia is a country in West Africa, bordering Sierra Leone, Guinea and Côte d'Ivoire.
 On the Atlantic coast, the capital city of Monrovia is home to the Liberia National Museum, with its exhibits on national culture and history.
 Around Monrovia are palm-lined beaches like Silver and CeCe.
 Along the coast, beach towns include the port of Buchanan, as well as laid-back Robertsport, known for its strong surf.

 English is the official language, but over 20 indigenous languages are spoken, representing the numerous ethnic groups who make up more than 95% of the population.
 The country's capital and largest city is Monrovia.